SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

             wv_data = wv.get_data()
             ul = analyzer.get_extension(
                 extension_name = "unit_locations")
-            ul_data = nl.get_data()
+            ul_data = ul.get_data()

-You can also access the parameters used in the extension calculation, which is very simply for the new SortingAnalyzer:
+You can also access the parameters used in the extension calculation, which is very simple for the new SortingAnalyzer:

 .. grid:: 2